

-Our vision for Aiken and Edgefield County is larger than any one church program or project.
+Our purpose for Aiken and Edgefield County is larger than any one church program or project.
 We are striving to build a network of volunteers working to reflect God’s heart for the most vulnerable in our community.
 It is an all-too-rare picture of the church unified, serving in both word and deed, bearing testimony to the character of our God.

 We believe that together we can be More Than Enough!